Privacy Notice

 • Home Office

 We do not share information about patients for the purpose of invoicing of any patients not entitled to free NHS treatment.
 Disclosures are only made where a disclosure is essential to prevent a serious threat to public health, national security, the life of the individual or a third party, or to prevent or detect serious crime.
-This includes crimes such as murder, manslaughter, rape, treason, kidnapping and abuse of children or other vulnerable people, serious harm to the security of the state or to public order and serious fraud.

 Further information